 How is it we live in a country with unprecedented wealth and freedom yet still wallow in the feelings of not-enough-ness?

-Eventually, religion lost its dominant influence in the Western world (particularly in America with the separation of church and state in the 18th century), but another system slipped stealthily in its place.
+Eventually, as we know, religion lost its dominant influence in the Western world, but another system slipped stealthily in its place.

 And just as religion did centuries ago, this system controls the inner workings of our collective mind and manipulates the masses like marionettes.

 The new order of the day is capitalism.